 The process of getting hired in France has its own etiquette, subtle signs and requirements that are unique to this side of the Atlantic or the English Channel.

 However the good news is that with a little cultural awareness these barriers can be overcome.

-In order to clear the way, The Local asked Diane Picandet from recruiting agency GR International Profiles to explain six crucial dos and don'ts for landing a job in France.
+The Local talked to recruiting agency GR International Profiles to find six crucial dos and don'ts for landing a job in France.

 By Léa Surugue